Barrier pipe system

-Rich Pedley, Infrastructure Segment Manager at Aliaxis UK concluded: “2022 marks 25 years of Protecta-Line, with the system having been used on countless projects and by utility companies all around the world to ensure a safe water supply.
-We’re proud to have worked with Welsh Water on this latest project, supplying over £880k of Protecta-Line to support the construction of a safe and reliable piece of our UK utility infrastructure.”
+Rich Pedley, our Infrastructure Segment Manager commented: “2022 marks 25 years of Protecta-Line, with the system having been used on countless projects and by utility companies all around the world to ensure a safe water supply.
+We’re proud to have worked with Welsh Water on this major project.”

 While the Rhymney-Bargoed renewal project featured the use of pipe diameters from 25-400mm, the Protecta-Line range actually extends up to 630mm.
 The construction of the high-performance barrier pipe uses a polyethylene core to carry the supply, surrounded by a layer of aluminium that is able to prevent any type of pollutant contaminating the water.
 A further PE outer layer then completes the build-up.